Are weighted blankets safe?

 Using weighted blankets: Precautions and safety

-Weighted blankets are becoming a more popular way to relax and promote better sleep. they are considered safe also for elderly patients and young children when used under the supervision of a trained physician or therapist.
+Weighted blankets have been invented and developed to reduce stress.
+They work on the principles of Deep Touch Pressure for creating a sense of calm.
+Weighted blankets are considered safe also for elderly patients and young children when used under the supervision of a trained physician or therapist.
 Anyone who feels uncomfortable when wrapped under a weighted blanket or is unable to manage its weight should avoid using it.

 Are weighted blankets safe?
 The verdict is that they are!
 While there may be some discrepancies in regards to size, the heaviest weighted blanket is generally safe for humans and can provide therapeutic benefits; however, it is important to note that larger weighted blankets may provide less pressure than smaller ones.